Important

 ).

-The distributed optimizer in NeMo is built on top of DistributedFusedAdam from Apex.
+The distributed optimizer in NeMo Framework is built on top of DistributedFusedAdam from Apex.

-Model parallelism (MP) is a distributed model deployment method that partitions the model parameters across GPUs to reduce the need of per-GPU memory.
-NeMo supports various model-parallel methods, which can be mixed to maximize LLM training performance.
+Model Parallelism (MP) is a distributed model deployment method that partitions the model parameters across GPUs to reduce the need of per-GPU memory.
+NeMo Framework supports various model-parallel methods, which can be mixed to maximize LLM training performance.

 Tensor Parallelism (TP) is a model-parallel partitioning method that distributes the parameter tensor of an individual layer across GPUs.
-On top of reducing the model state memory usage, it also saves the activation memory as per-GPU tensor sizes shrinks.
-However, the reduced per-GPU tensor lowers per-GPU-kernel workload sizes that increases CPU overhead.
+In addition to reducing model state memory usage, it also saves activation memory as the per-GPU tensor sizes shrink.
+However, the reduced per-GPU tensor size increases CPU overhead due to smaller per-GPU kernel workloads.

 parameter in the model configuration.
 This parameter determines the number of GPUs among which the model’s tensors are partitioned.